How Long Do Washing Machines Take To Wash Clothes?

 Hot Wash (60°C and above)

-Hot washes are your go-to when dealing with heavily stained or dirty items.
+Hot washes are your go-to when you need to deal with heavily stained or dirty items.
 However, it’s crucial to check your garment’s care label before using this cycle, as it can potentially damage delicate fabrics.

 With temperatures around 60°C and, in some cases, reaching as high as 90°C, hot wash cycles are usually short and can be completed within 30 minutes to an hour.